 There are ways to dampen these intrusions.
-As well as using large foliage to clock out unwanted sounds you can also add water features such as fountains or small rock fountains.
+As well as using large foliage to clock out unwanted sounds you can also add water features such as these ones from Amazon such as fountains or small rock fountains.

-The addition of wind chimes and bells can also help mask the sound of normal life while helping to create a more tranquil environment.
+The addition of wind chimes, check these ones on Amazon, and bells can also help mask the sound of normal life while helping to create a more tranquil environment.

 You can also plant flowers that attract birds, butterflies and bees.

 By far the best plants and flowers to choose are those that are indigenous to your area as these will automatically attract airborne noise reducers.

 However, there are a huge variety of plants you can use to attract our little flying friends that will not only make your sanctuary come alive with natural beauty but that will also greatly help the natural environment even if you live in the middle of a city block.